- The Carter Center

 - Knowledge of Arabic is highly preferred;

-- Experience in countries transitioning to sustainable peace and democracy;
+- Experience with countries transitioning to sustainable peace and democracy;

 - Cross-cultural understanding;